Concept’s guide to the Minimum Energy Efficiency Standards (MEES)

 MEES in a nutshell

-From 1 April 2018, landlords of non-domestic private rented properties in England and Wales, including public sector landlords, may not grant a tenancy to new or existing tenants if their property has an EPC rating of band F or G (shown on a valid Energy Performance Certificate for the property).
+Since 1 April 2018, landlords of non-domestic private rented properties in England and Wales, including public sector landlords, may not grant a tenancy to new or existing tenants if their property has an EPC rating of band F or G (shown on a valid Energy Performance Certificate for the property).

 MEES is designed to improve the energy of older building stock, usually those built before 2006.

 - Implement energy efficiency improvements to bring the building to E rating or better.
 Ideally, you should be considering measures that achieve an EPC rating of C or B, to futureproof your building against tightening standards coming in 2027 and 2030.

 Improving the rating for your building